surthgide/thesis/text/1_sec.typ

 = General relativity

-The framework of general relativity will be used throughout this thesis as a basis to expand onto.
+The framework of general relativity will be used throughout this thesis as a basis to expand onto, using @dinverno as a reference.

 == Mathematical background